HumanSignal/label-studio/docs/source/guide/ml.md

     ```bash
     docker-compose up
     ```
-The ML backend server starts becomes available at `http://localhost:9090`.
+The ML backend server starts and becomes available at `http://localhost:9090`.
 You can now [add the machine learning backend to Label Studio](#Add-an-ML-backend-to-Label-Studio) and [set up your project](setup_project.html).

 ## Start your custom ML backend with Label Studio

-After you [create your own machine learning backend](ml_create.html), you can start the ML backend server by following these instructions.
+After you [create your machine learning](ml_create.html) backend](ml_create.html), you can start the ML backend server by following these instructions.

 > Use a virtual environment with `venv`, `virtualenv` or `conda` Python environments to run your ML backend.
 You can use the same environment as Label Studio.
 See the [Python documentation about creating virtual environments](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) for more.